nodejs/node/COLLABORATOR_GUIDE.md

 appended.
 Commit message rules about line length and subsystem can be ignored.
 A Pull Request should be raised and approved like any other change.

+### Introducing New Modules

+Semver-minor commits that introduce new core modules should be treated with extra care.

+* First, the name of the new core module should not conflict with any existing module in the ecosystem unless an agreement with the owner of those modules is reached to transfer ownership.
+* PRs that introduce new core modules must be landed as semver-minor commits.
+* New core modules must be landed initially as `Experimental` and must go through at least one release cycle before being moved out of experimental.
+* It is recommended to give PRs introducing new core modules more time for review than the typical 48/72 hour review used for other commits.

 ### Deprecations

 Deprecation refers to the identification of Public APIs that should no longer